Nillman2021/Pic_generation_code-Based_on_DRLinFluids/README.md

 transfer the pics generated in different times to videos, in fact u can done this process use paraview, but there may have 100 simulation cases, and I want play BF1 now.

 #### 10 Pics2mkv2mkvs_Run ####
-combine the videos generated in #9 to 1 visdes, and there may show some infomation of different videos on the top, especially.
+combine the videos generated in #9 to 1 videos, and there may show some infomation of different videos on the top, especially.